segp-uob/segp/dev/Worksheets/1_DevOps_Docker_CI.md

 # Expectations

-You're not expected to build *everything* in the introduction video, or in a way that is fully automated, however, it's important that your team has some coverage and understanding of all of the stages:
+You're not expected to build *everything* in the CI introduction video, or in a way that is fully automated, however, it's important that your team has some coverage and understanding of all of the stages.
+All professional software development teams will have their own CI process.
+It is basically impossible to develop complex software without integrating and testing code in a robust and systematic way.

+> ### Remember -> everyone in your team will have some parts of the codebase that they are responsible for.
+Everyone will be working at the same time.
+CI is about making all the parts work together in a way that is testable, robust and clear.
+Assembling different modules just before submission is *not acceptable* and your team will be expected to show an iterative and clear commit log starting early in the project.

+## The workflow
+We define the central workflow (for this Unit) as:
 ```
-src(Dev) -> build -> release(Staging) -> production(Live)
+Development -> build -> release -> production
 ```
 The important point is that development is controlled and managed in a systematic way.
 Changes are small, testable, tested and clear.
 And perhaps most importantly - your production/live version is fully working!